-Have you ever thought how long a pre-authorisation reference is live?
+Have you ever thought how long a pre-authorisation is live?

-Or how many didn’t realise some private medical insurance companies deem pre-auths do have a life span?
+Or how many didn’t realise some insurance companies deem pre-auths do have a life span?

 I was asked to invoice for a surgical episode, which took place last week.
 The patient had the right pre-authorisation reference.
 The CCSD code was correct too.
 However, the pre-auth code was dated June 2019.
 This particular PMI decreed the code was only valid for 45 days.

 Call the insurance company and explain why the surgery took place so long after the issue of the pre-auth reference.

 Funnily enough, another MHM client asked us to invoice against a pre-auth reference of a similar age to the above example.
 There was no issue in this example because the insurance company concerned deem pre-auth to be “live” for six months.